-Your can also browse the Schedule of Courses to view basic course information in a more consolidated format, though without search functions.
+- You can also browse the Schedule of Courses to view basic course information in a more consolidated format (without search functions).
+Sort the semester’s course list by instructor or meeting time, for example.
+Or you can focus on enrollment specifications like the number of seats remaining in a class.
 If you look at information from previous semesters/years, you can get a sense of which courses tend to fill to capacity so that you can prioritize your course selections accordingly.

 Remember: AP/IB scores can't be applied toward diversification or quantitative reasoning requirements, but they can potentially allow you to take more advanced coursework in subjects you're already familiar with.

 Remember: AP/IB scores can't be applied toward the eight (8) semesters to complete your degree.
 However, credits awarded by the Registrar's Office can be used to cushion unexpected unit shortages (e.g., should you need to drop a course due to weak performance, health issues, or extenuating circumstances).
 You never know what might happen to you in the future, so submit your scores as soon as possible.

 Each course at Kenyon ranges from 0.13 to 0.75 units, given the variation in classroom hours.
 Most courses are 0.50 unit and one semester long.